nuuuwan/news_lk3_data/README.md

 According to reports, the water transmission pipeline from the Kalatuwawa Treatment Plant has burst at Godagama near the High-Level Road owing to a vehicular accident.

 A car had veered off the road and collided with the water transmission pipeline this morning (17) causing severe damage to the pipeline.

+Piyal Rajapaksa, the Operations Manager of the Kalatuwawa Reservoir in Labugama, has indicated that repairs are expected to be completed and the water supply restored by this evening.

+As a result of the incident, the water supply to over 100,000 housing units in the affected areas has been interrupted until further notice.

 ◼️